Here’s the link: www.martynfiction.com/InspectorKirby

 ‘I’m her friend and flatmate.’

 ‘Sarah left the flat at about 8.20 to catch the 8.32 bus to uni.
 She poked her head round my door as she left, said she wanted to get to the library early so she could have the afternoon to herself.
 I slept in a bit and was walking to the bus stop when I spotted the shoes.
-I called Sarah’s mobile but it went to voicemail.
+I called Sarah’s mobile, but it went to voicemail.
 I then phoned the library.
-They looked around but she wasn’t there.
+They looked around, however she wasn’t there.
 Hadn’t been seen.’

 ‘She wouldn’t have taken another pair of shoes with her?’